Profitez de -10% sur votre commande avec le code AUTOMNE10 🍃

 Login

-During the summer, the days are longer, and it's essential to adjust your sleep schedule to maintain good quality rest.
+During the summer, the days are longer, and it's essential to adapt your sleep schedule to maintain good quality rest.
 Variations in natural light can have a real impact on our biological clock and our ability to fall asleep and wake up optimally.
 That's why, in this article, we'll explore six scientifically proven tips to help you adapt your sleep schedule to the longer summer days.

 As soon as you wake up, try to expose yourself to as much natural light as possible.
 Since light is a powerful synchronizer for your body clock, it's essential to your good health to take advantage of the morning light.
 Open the curtains or go outside to allow natural light to stimulate your body and regulate your circadian rhythm.
 This will help you improve your mobility and wake up better, as well as maintain a balanced sleep schedule.